EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_mrcnn/README.md

-# Mask R-CNN for Object Detection and Segmentation
+# 1. Overview

 This ROS package makes possible perform object detection and segmentation using Mask R-CNN method.

-## Introduction
+# 2. Mask R-CNN for Object Detection and Segmentation

 Mask R-CNN is the state-of-art method for obstacle detection and recognition.
 It is based on the region-based convolutional neural network (R-CNN) and has the main characteristic of returning the boundary of the detected object (mask).
 The network is based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

-The original Mask R-CNN repository can be found in this link: https://github.com/matterport/Mask_RCNN The Mask R-CNN paper can be accessed through this link: https://arxiv.org/abs/1703.06870
+The original Mask R-CNN repository can be found in this link: https://github.com/matterport/Mask_RCNN

+The Mask R-CNN paper can be accessed through this link: https://arxiv.org/abs/1703.06870

-## Running ROS node
+# 3. Running ROS node

 This package makes possible running Mask R-CNN through a ROS node.
-Before running it, some instructions should have to follow.
+Before running it, some instructions should have to be followed.

-### Porting MRCNN to ROS
+## 3.1 Porting MRCNN to ROS

 The following guideline is intended to make the Mask R-CNN run inside ROS.
 The approch shown here makes MRCNN node run using python 3.5, so basically all ROS imports are adapted to support python 3.5.

-1. Prepare ROS for python 3.5
+1. Prepare ROS for python 3.5:

 ```
 sudo apt-get install python3-yaml
 sudo pip3 install rospkg catkin_pkg
 ```

-2. Install OpenCV for python 3.5
+2. Install OpenCV for python 3.5:

 ```
 pip3 install opencv-python